 We'll see if we can track down some of the images of this process for the next update.

-We plan to update this section in the future, but it may take some time
+We plan to update this section in the future, but it may take some time to get all of the images organized.

 Thank you for visiting!